Brazos Canyon Volunteer Fire Department

 • Gallery tank: 36,000 gallons

-• Another set of Ponderosa tanks once filled will hold 10,000 gallons.
-At this time these tanks are not complete and do not contain water.
+• (Pending) Another set of Ponderosa tanks once filled will hold approximately 42,000 gallons.
+Those tanks we are working on filling and should be filled by mid-June, 2026.

 The Insurance Service Office (ISO) rating for the department is 6/6X.
 This rating is granted after a thorough inspection by the State Fire Marshal and is determined by the department’s firefighting capabilities (active members, apparatuses, equipment, water sources and availability, training, etc.).
 The BCVFD has two designated main stations: one located in the Brazos Canyon, and the other in the Ponderosa area.
 The primary funding for the department comes from the State Fire Marshal’s Office and is based on the number of main stations and the overall equipment in the stations.